arduino/docs-content/content/tutorials/generic/pro-predictive-maintenance-kit/pro-predictive-maintenance-kit.md

 ---
 title: 'Getting Started with the AKX00059: Pro Smart Industry Predictive Maintenance Kit'
-description: "Learn how to start using your Pro Smart Industry Predictive Maintenance Kit"
+description: "Learn how to start using your Pro Smart Industry Predictive Maintenance Kit."
 difficulty: advanced
 tags:
   - PRO